 - Weight gain or weight loss in neighbors had no effect.

-Although the general trend in the study was that most people were gaining weight – resulting in an obesity epidemic – the same effect was observed for weight loss.
+Although the general trend in the study was that most people were gaining weight, the same effect was observed for weight loss.

 If we identify a person as our friend, we hold that person in high regard, which in turn can affect our view of what we consider normal or acceptable.
 The study suggests that the ‘spreading’ of obesity has less to do with the imitation of our friend’s behavior and more to do with a change in our perception of what we consider to be the social norm in terms of how acceptable we regard obesity.
 Thus, when we observe our friends gaining weight, weight gain may become more acceptable in ourselves.

-The obvious take-home message seems to be to avoid making or having fat friends.
-However, since weight loss can be equally ‘caught’ as weight gain, focusing on what your skinny friends are doing (or making friends with slim people) could provide an answer to many peoples weight loss conundrums.
+Since weight loss can be equally ‘caught’ as weight gain, focusing on what your slim friends are doing could provide an answer to many people’s weight loss conundrums.

 - Make sure you share similar body types.
-There is no point copying someone who is an ectomorph (ultra-fast metabolism) and eating thousands of calories a day, when you are an endomorph (sluggish metabolism) and get fat by simply looking at a burger.
+There is no point copying someone who is an ectomorph (ultra-fast metabolism) and eating thousands of calories a day, when you are an endomorph (sluggish metabolism) and put on weight by simply looking at a burger.

 - Ask your friend if you can do this.
 The most likely scenario is that they will be flattered and want to help.

-When size-stalking your skinny friend, take note of points such as:
+When copying your friend, take note of points such as: